|

 --daemonize=pgrp

 process group.
-In addition to reduction of the visible
+In addition to reducing the visible effect

 -DDD